 The vast web of the domestic freight shipping network can be intimidating to any new or established business.
 Unless you are moving the same sized product to the same destination over and over, any number of factors will affect your domestic shipping costs.
-Considering distance, weight and delivery time is just the tip of the iceberg when choosing the best design for your shipping needs, and a thoughtful and deliberate plan of action can save you a lot of money and headaches down the line.
+Considering distance, weight, and delivery time is just the tip of the iceberg when choosing the best design for your shipping needs, and a thoughtful and deliberate plan of action can save you a lot of money and headache down the line.
 Calculating rates and formulating transportation routes is as much an art as it is a science, and a clear understanding of the shipping industry combined with a sound strategy will help you generate long-term success.

-A Third-Party Logistics company (3PL) can help simplify the process and increase your ability to navigate the rivers of transportation throughout the country.
+A third-party logistics company (3PL) can help simplify the process and increase your ability to navigate the rivers of transportation throughout the country.
 Often a mediator on price, a 3PL can broker special rates and discounts and facilitate the company’s goals and values — such as getting products to their destinations on time, and for the best price.

 When selecting a 3PL, or coaching your own shipping department, there are many factors to consider, and a clear strategy is important if everything else is to fall into place.
 First, you need to understand how the shipping industry looks at your product.
 Then you can decide the best method to deliver it to your customer.

-The first thing to consider is Commodity.
+The first thing to consider is commodity.
 What are you selling?
 Is it perishable?
 Is it heavy?
 Fragile?
 It’s important to know and understand your commodity and how the shipping company views the logistics of delivering your product.